yezero/sandstorm/docs/using/security-practices.md

 the user's instance of the app is running (perhaps because both are running in a shared hosting environment), then the two app instances may be able to communicate by varying their CPU usage and observing the timing changes caused by those variations.
-Sandstorm ultimately cannot prevent these kinds of attacks.
+Thurly ultimately cannot prevent these kinds of attacks.
 However, since covert channels are very obviously malicious, any developer caught using one would risk serious PR and possibly legal consequences, which should